codeGV/TG-file-tolink/README.md

-# Telegram File To Link Generation Bot
+# Kuki Telegram File Host Link Generation Bot
 A Telegram bot that can stream Telegram files to users over HTTP.

 ## Setup